project-faros/faros.dev/source/operate.rst

 This will launch an interactive menu to choose which nodes should be used for storage and then which drives on those nodes should be dedicated to storage.
-OCS requires full block devices on the nodes and cannot simply use part of a partitioned drive.
-The drive must be wipped prior to building the storage cluster.

 Once storage is available to the cluster, it is a good practice to set the default StorageClass.
 Official documentation is here for `changing the default